 4. Stop Using Slow Plugins

 Undeniably, plugins are essential; you can reduce the workload because plugins will do our work and add more functionality to the website.
-Still, there are also some cons which we can’t neglect.
-Some plugins slow down the speed of websites and cause many other problems as well.
+Still, there are also some cons that we can’t neglect.
+Some plugins slow down the speed of websites and cause many other problems.

 If your website takes a lot of time while loading and you’re thinking, “How can I speed up my Elementor site?” it would be best to check the plugins’ performance.